PALS English - Navigate your Way to Success

 Who can enrol in PALS?

-• International students in the first semester of English-medium Master's degree programmes
+• For this summer semester 2025, PALS is open to International students in any semester of English-medium Master's degree programmes.

 Prerequisites:

-• Admission to an English-medium Master's programme at TU Darmstadt
+• Admission to one of the aforementioned English-medium Master's programme at TU Darmstadt

 • English language certificate C1 or equivalent

-Do you have any questions, suggestions or criticism?
+Do you have any questions or suggestions?
 Please feel free to contact us at